-The Newport Bay Conservancy offers a 2-hour guided kayak tour of the Back Bay in the heart of Newport Beach every Saturday and Sunday morning year-round.
-Kayak tours are conducted in partnership with the Newport Aquatic Center.
-Tours leave from the Newport Aquatic Center at 10:00 am.
-They are great for both novices and experienced paddlers alike.
-Cost is $25.00 per person, eight and older.
+The Newport Bay Conservancy offers a 2-hour guided tours of the Back Bay in the heart of Newport Beach every Saturday and Sunday morning year-round.
+Tours leave from the Newport Aquatic Center at 10:00 a.m.
+Great for both novices and experienced paddlers alike over 7 years old, the cost is $25.00 per person.
 The cost includes the rental of the kayak and a Naturalist guide.

 Each tour is unique with startling differences in the birds and other wildlife seen depending on the season and the state of the tide.
 In summer the open-water skimmers and terns that come here to nest predominate.
 In winter there is a huge abundance and diversity of shorebirds, ducks and grebes that have migrated from Canada and Alaska.
 Most participants think that the winter kayak tours are actually the best!